$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 For (3), since we can $G$-equivariantly embed $\uX$ into $\P(V)$, where $V$ is a simple $G$-module, it suffices to prove the case when $\uX=\P(V)$ (not necessary spherical) and $\uX_{\uY,B}$ is the complementary in $\P(V)$ of the unique $B$-stable hyperplane.
 This is proved in \cite[Proposition 1.3]{Huruguen}.

 The statement (5) and the first assertion of (4) are proved in \cite[Theorem 1.4]{Huruguen} (requiring $\uM$ to be smooth is not necessary).

 By (3) and (5), it is easy to see that there is a bijection between $B$-eigenfunctions on $\uX$ and $A$-eigenfunctions on $M$ via restriction, which preserve the order given by inclusion of orbits.
-Then the second assertion of (4) follows. \end{proof}
+This proves (4). \end{proof}

 \begin{lemma} A spherical variety $\uX$ is covered by $G$-translations of $\uX_{\uY,B}$ for any $G$-orbit $\uY$.
-Furthermore, when $\uX$ is proper, one may choose $\uY$ to be any closed $G$-orbits. \end{lemma} \begin{proof} The first statement follows from \cite[Section 2.1]{Knop}.
+Furthermore, when $\uX$ is proper, one may choose $\uY$ to be any closed \R{$G$-orbit}. \end{lemma} \begin{proof} The first statement follows from \cite[Section 2.1]{Knop}.
 For each $\uY$, the simple embedding $G\uX_{\uY,B}$ of $G/H$ gives a strictly colored cone $(\cC,\cF)$ \cite[Theorem 3.3]{Knop}.
 When $\uX$ is proper, it belongs to a strictly colored cone of maximal dimension given by $G\uX_{\uY',B}$ for a closed $G$-orbit $Y'$ with $G\uX_{\uY,B} \subset G\uX_{\uY',B}$.
 The second statement then follows. \end{proof}